entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 Hypervisors allow you to create and run virtual machines.
 Virtualization software that run on top of your operating system like VirtualBox or VMWare Workstation are Type 2 hypervisors.
 Type 1 hypervisors run on bare metal.
 :::

-Let's install a Type 1 hypervisor for optimal performance.
+Install a Type 1 hypervisor for optimal performance.

 **Mac:** Install `hyperkit`